 |1847-04-02||Yasuda Shusaku||Go World Iss.
 1, Invincible - The Games of Shusaku|

 Although Shuwa did not attain the rank of Meijin, he is honored as one of the Four Sages (players who were said to be of Meijin strength but never officially attained the title).
 The other three are: Honinbo Genjo, Yasui Chitoku and Inoue Gen'an Inseki.

-- His first challenge game against Gen'an is said the be the longest game ever.
+- His first challenge game against Gen'an is said to be the longest game ever in playing time.
 They played from Dec.
 22-26, 1840 & Jan.
 1, 2, 4, 5, 1841 from 9-5, except for the last day which started at 10, equaling 71-hours.
 The match is featured in episode one of the Hikaru no Go anime.

 - His 1841-04-28 game against Ito Matsujiro? is regarded as one of his lifetime masterpieces.

 - In 1860, he played a jubango with his pupil, Murase Shuho (then known as Murase Yakichi).
 However, only four records of the match exist with the score of 1-win, 1-jigo and 2-losses.

 - Several of his matched are featured in the Hikaru no Go anime and manga.

 - 1847-09-11: Manga, ch.
 89, Shindo vs. Sai.

 - 1851-11-15: Manga, ch.
 2, Shindo vs. Akira.